Mirantis/ceph-lcm/docs/source/ceph_node.rst

 Generate user-data for cloud-init
 ---------------------------------

-To generate user-data you need to have working Shrimp installation up and running.
+To generate user-data you need to have working Decapod installation up and running.
 To do so, you need to have 2 prerequisites: server discovery token and SSH public key.